kamapeter/project-spontaneous/README.md

 # project-spontaneous
 An experimental learning site
-This project is based on frontend technologies and as such it includes some impractical techniques for example account created is stored in localStorage.
+This project is based on frontend technologies only and as such it includes some impractical techniques for example account created is stored in localStorage.